mattgreen/elevate/README.md

 Elevate was actually designed to handle the more complex interactions within a view controller:

-* **Async HTTP**: Elevate's HTTP client blocks, letting you write simple, testable I/O. Multiple HTTP requests do not suffer from the Pyramid of Doom effect.
+* **Async HTTP**: Elevate's HTTP client blocks, letting you write simple, testable I/O. Multiple HTTP requests do not suffer from the Pyramid of Doom effect, allowing you to easily understand dataflow.
 It also benefits from...
 * **Cancellation**: tasks may be aborted while they are running.
 (Any in-progress HTTP request is aborted.)
 * **Errors**: exceptions raised in a `background` block are reported to a callback, much like `on_finish`.
 Specific callbacks may be defined to handle specific exceptions.
 * **Timeouts**: tasks may be defined to only run for a maximum amount of time, after which they are aborted, and a callback is invoked.

-The key point here is that defining a DSL for tasks enables us to abstract away tedious and error-prone functionality that is necessary for a good user experience.
+The key point here is that defining a DSL for tasks enables us to **abstract away tedious and error-prone** functionality that is common to many view controllers, and necessary for a great user experience.
+Why re-write this code over and over?

 Documentation
 --------